- Pro Video

 There are many guitar-cleaning solutions and polishes that can clean and shine your guitar if you feel that a damp cloth is not quite effective enough.
 Some of the cleaners will remove gunk, fingerprints, smudges and skin-oil buildup.
 Some polishes are designed to fill superficial scratches in a nitrocellulose or catalyzed lacquer finish, or at least make them less obvious.
 You can find polishes that will buff out to an incredible shine.
 But before you buy, read the label to see what’s in it.
 If there is silicone in the formula, look for something else that is silicone free.
 Silicone will take grime off your guitar, as well as finish, and it can build up in out-of-the-way places, such as the neck-heel joint or along the edge of the bridge.
 Many polishes contain carnauba wax, which is safe for most finishes, and will leave a deep, rich shine.
 On guitars that have polyester finishes, you can even use a light polish designed for use on shiny plastics.
 It's always prudent to do a little test patch in an out-of-the-way spot on the guitar before you slather polish all over it.

 If the fretboard of your guitar or synth is made of real wood, you can clean it lightly with 0000 steel wool.
 Wipe off the little steel filings, and then rub a few drops of fretboard oil into it.
-Just use a few drops here and there, let it set for a minute or two, and then wipe the fretboard with a clean cloth.
+Just use a few drops here and there, rub it into the wood, let it set for a minute or two, and then wipe the fretboard with a clean cloth.
 You only need to do this once a year, preferably in the wintertime.
 This should keep your fretboard clean, conditioned and crack free.